 Set up a connection to the server with the KNIME Server Connection node

 Connect the KNIME Server Connection node to the Deploy Workflow to Server node via the squared solid light blue KNIME Server connection port

-Connect the Deploy Workflow to Server node to the output workflow model port of the workflow you want to write, i.e. the squared solid black output port of Workflow Combiner node or Capture Workflow End node, as shown in Figure 13.Figure 13.
-An example workflow to deploy a workflow to KNIME Server
+Connect the Deploy Workflow to Server node to the output workflow object port of the workflow you want to write, i.e. the squared solid black output port of Workflow Combiner node or Capture Workflow End node, as shown in Figure 13.Figure 13.
+An example workflow to deploy a production workflow to KNIME Server

 Open the Deploy Workflow to Server configuration dialog, shown in Figure 14, by right-clicking the node and choosing Configure… from the context menu.Figure 14.
 The Deploy Workflow to Server node configuration dialog